 Once the customer has agreed to the works being carried out at the property then a technician will install the proposed mitigation system.

-If a radon sump system is recommended, then this will be installed from the outside of the building where a hole would be drilled on the external of the property below ground level.
+If a radon sump system is recommended, then this will be installed from the outside of the building by creating a special sump underneath the internal floor.

 The pipework of the mitigation system will then be installed underneath the property as this is predominately where radon collects.
 The pipework and fan will work together to exhaust the radon safely away from the building at a higher level.